rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-custom-dockerfile.rst

    :description: How to serve static files using hasura
    :keywords: hasura, manual, static files, custom microservice, nginx

-Adding a microservice using your own Dockerfile and source-code
+Adding a microservice using your own Dockerfile and source code
 ===============================================================

 If you want to deploy your own source code as a microservice on Hasura, all you need to do is to write a Dockerfile for the same.
 Hasura's CI system can build and deploy the microservice based on the Dockerfile and source code pushed to a cluster.